8base/old-documentation/8base-console/custom-functions/triggers.md

 A *trigger* is a type of function that runs in response to a data mutation event (i.e, while creating, updating or deleting an object).
 This allows for important actions to run as callbacks to your data commits, without cluttering up client apps with web requests.

 ### 8base.yml
-There are two types qualifiers for triggers based on whether they run before or after the data is modified: `trigger.before` and `trigger.after`.
+There are two type qualifiers for triggers based on whether they run before or after the data is modified: `trigger.before` and `trigger.after`.
 The `operation` parameter defines what data type and event the trigger should listen to.
 For example, if we want to execute it after a `User` has been created we should specify `User.create`.
 Possible values for the data event are `create`, `update` and `delete`.

 ```yaml
 function: